 I started working with LDPL MIDDLE EAST in November 2018 as Polyvalent Executive Assistance.
 As a newcomer in the Marine and Transshipment industry, I got an opportunity to explore different departments such as Technical, Operations, Purchasing, QHSE, Crewing to understand each department’s job role and importance related to the activities.
 With learning and experiencing on day to day basis, I strengthen my knowledge, skills, and abilities which were required to move on to my next step and position as Admin and HR Supervisor in July 2020.

-Louis Dreyfus Armateurs Group / LDPL has strong leadership approach.
+LD Armateurs Group / LDPL has strong leadership approach.
 Leaders and managers create strong relationship with employees and always encourage for feedback.
 This attitude from my leaders always gives me positive energy and to be challenged, constant learning and grow.

 3 / What do you like most about your job?